lewisbooth/advent-of-code-2017/README.md

 Use `gulp` to compile all TypeScript into `/dist` and `nodemon dist/<filename>.js` to run a file.

-Basic tests are included within each file using `test.ts`.
+Tests with 100% code coverage are included within each file using `test.ts`.